normalian/SentinelAzureOpenAI/Work4.md

   },
   {
     "role": "user",
-    "content": "I want you to summarize the content of MITRE tactics in 100 characters or less."
+    "content": "I want you to summarize the content of MITRE tactics up to 100 words."
   },
   {
     "role": "assistant",